Students, how are coronavirus-related school closures affecting you?

 And for many students, it means a lack of access to the mental health resources they usually have through school — whether through in-school clinics, caring adults or social support networks.
 What happens when those go away?

-K-12 students, we want to know how prolonged school closures are affecting you so our news coverage can better reflect your experiences.
+K-12 students, we want to know how prolonged school closures are affecting your mental health so our news coverage can better reflect your experiences.
 Share your thoughts below, and a journalist might reach out to you.